James Outman Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 11th in the league with a collective nine strikeouts per nine innings.
+- The Padres pitching staff ranks 12th in MLB with a collective nine strikeouts per nine innings.

-- The Padres' 3.70 team ERA ranks first among all league pitching staffs.
+- The Padres have the first-ranked team ERA across all league pitching staffs (3.75).

-- The Padres allow the seventh-fewest home runs in baseball (119 total, 1.1 per game).
+- Padres pitchers combine to allow the sixth-fewest home runs in baseball (120 total, 1.1 per game).

-- The right-hander last appeared on Sunday against the Texas Rangers, when he went six scoreless innings while giving up three hits.
+- The lefty last appeared on Sunday against the Texas Rangers, when he tossed five innings, allowing no earned runs while giving up four hits.

-- In 19 games this season, the 36-year-old has a 4.53 ERA and 9.8 strikeouts per nine innings, while giving up a batting average of .248 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.